Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Create-New-Node.md

 # Create a new Shader Graph node

-You can add nodes from the Create Node menu to a Shader Graph to start designing the look of your final shader output.
+You can add nodes from the Create Node menu to a Shader Graph to create your final shader output.

 ## From a blank space in your Shader Graph